rubymotion-community/sugarcube/README.md

 view.rotate 45.degrees  # rotate *an additional* 45 degrees
 view.rotate_to(duration: 0.5, angle: 45.degrees)  # using options

-view.slide :left   # slides the entire view one "page" to the left, right, up, or down
+view.slide :left   # slides the entire view left, right, up, or down.
+The
+                   # default amount is the width of the view being moved, but
+                   # you can override
+view.slide :left, 320

 view.shake  # shakes the view.
 # options w/ default values: